pkra/ebookcraft2018/04-tips/tips.md

   * for all others `svg { max-width: 100%}` should do the trick
   * some RS force SVG `width: 100%` (eg. Bluefire Cloudshelf)
     * try `width:auto!important`
+  * negative margins
+* mixed content
+  * text and math
+    * LaTeX \intertext
+    * the braced equation numbering
+    * the PLOS example with similar braces around labeled equations
+  * graphics and math
+    * diagrams (tikz)
+  * => you're often better off modifying the output than the MathML
 * SVG a11y
   * landscape can be iffy
   * but getting better